Slovenia in the Eurovision Song Contest 2010: EMA 2010

 EMA 2010 was the 15th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2010.
-The 2010 edition of EMA took place at the Gospodarsko razstavišče in Ljubljana and consisted of two shows: a semi-final and a final.
-The competition was broadcast on TV SLO1 and online via the broadcaster's website rtvslo.si.
+The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2010, and consisted of two shows that took place on 20 and 21 February 2010.
+Both shows of the competition took place at the Gospodarsko razstavišče in Ljubljana and were broadcast on TV SLO 1 and online via the broadcaster's website rtvslo.si.

 Format

-A total of twenty-one songs competed in two televised shows consisting of a semi-final on 20 February 2010 and a final on 21 February 2010.
-Fourteen of the songs were selected from open submissions and competed in the semi-final with public televoting exclusively selecting seven finalists out of the fourteen songs to proceed to the final.
-In the final, the seven qualifying songs in the semi-final alongside an additional seven pre-qualified songs written by composers directly invited by RTV Slovenija for the competition competed and public televoting exclusively determined the winner.
+The format of the competition consisted of two televised shows: a semi-final held on 20 February 2010 and a final held on 21 February 2010.
+Fourteen songs competed in the semi-final and public televoting exclusively determined seven finalists to proceed to the final alongside an additional seven pre-qualified finalists.
+Fourteen songs competed in the final where public televoting exclusively determined the winner.